Aishwarya-S-23/SmartHire/README.md

-Smart Hire: Automated Resume Screening and Job Role Recommendation System Overview
+Smart Hire – Automated Resume Screening and Job Role Recommendation

-Smart Hire is an AI-based resume screening and job-matching system designed to streamline the hiring workflow.
-It automatically analyzes candidate resumes, processes key information, and predicts the top three job roles that best match the candidate’s profile.
+Smart Hire is an AI-powered resume analysis system that automatically screens candidate resumes, extracts key information, and predicts the top three most suitable job roles.
-This system replicates the initial screening tasks typically performed by Human Resources teams, enabling faster, more consistent, and data-driven candidate evaluation.

-The application includes:

-A machine learning model trained on categorized job data.

-A Flask backend API for parsing resumes and generating predictions.

-A frontend interface for uploading resumes and viewing recommended roles.
+It reduces manual HR workload and speeds up the hiring decision process.

+Overview

+Smart Hire performs automated candidate evaluation through these core steps:

+Resume parsing and data extraction

+Skill and experience analysis

+Model-based prediction of the top three job roles

+API-driven backend connected to a user-friendly frontend

+End-to-end automation of tasks typically handled manually by HR

 Features
-Resume Screening

-Parses resumes to extract key skills, experience, and relevant attributes required for job classification.

-Job Role Classification

-Predicts the best three job roles a candidate is suited for based on model inference.

-Automated HR Shortlisting
+Automated resume screening

-Replaces manual initial screening with an intelligent and scalable decision system.

-Frontend and Backend Architecture

-Includes a complete backend (Flask, model pipeline, data loaders) and frontend built with HTML, CSS, JavaScript, and Vite.
+Top 3 job-role prediction using machine learning

+Flask-powered backend for predictions

+Clean and simple frontend interface

+Pre-trained or dynamically trained ML model

+Ready for deployment on platforms like Render, Railway, or Vercel

 Project Structure
 SmartHire/